YashAgrawal9265/Password-Generator/README.md

 # Password-Generator
-It will generate the password which consists of letters, numbers and special characters
+It will generate the password which consists of letters, numbers and special characters.